v-p-b/ivmi/README.md

 make
 ```

-If the build succeeds you can start ivmi: `src/ivmi`
+If the build succeeds you can start iVMI: `src/ivmi`

 Interface
 ---------

 iVMI provides two basic facilities around the lower level VMI components:
 * Communication over [ZeroMQ](http://zeromq.org): This provides a transport-independent communication channel.
 You can connect locally using Unix domain sockets or over the network via TCP.
 * JSON serialization: Every message passed over ZMQ is in JSON format, that is highly portable and human readable.

 iVMI reserves two channels for communication: